iamsrujal/array-refactor/README.md

 ## Usage

-Hide sensitive information from an object or array of objects with deep searching.
+Hide/Show sensitive information from an object or array of objects with deep searching.

 array-refactor is refactoring any sensitive data in user collection or any personal data.
 Currently, by using array-refactor you can remove that sensitive data before transfer to logs or public.